nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 Identifying where a given case was infected is important for understanding which areas are experiencing local transmission versus primarily travel-associated cases.
 Sequence data can help us differentiate between these scenarios.
 <br><br>
 Here, the tree is colored by the travel history of a case (when known).
-Looking at the blue Canadian sequence in the middle, we see that they have a reported travel history to Europe.
+Looking at the green Canadian sequence in the middle, we see that they have a reported travel history to Europe.
 This infection groups with other European sequences, showing that this case almost certainly is a travel-related infection.

 <!-- ############ SLIDE BREAK ############# -->
 <!-- This is left-side text 6 -->